eagronin/portfolio/readme.md

 # Bio

-Eugene Agronin is a data scientist with a background in Economics, Finance and Statistics and over 10 years of experience in solving problems for clients in multiple industries by generating insight from data and communicating results to non-technical audiences.
-Eugene's projects involved companies in such industries as hi-tech, auto, oil & gas, mining, financial services, banking, insurance, real estate, gaming, dairy and soft beverages.
+Eugene Agronin is an empirical researcher with a background in Economics, Finance, Statistical Modeling and Machine Learning.
+He has over 10 years of experience in solving problems for clients in multiple industries by generating insight from data and communicating results to both technical and non-technical audiences.
+Eugene’s projects involved companies in such industries as real estate, financial services, hi-tech, auto, oil & gas, mining, banking, insurance, gaming, dairy and soft beverages.

-Eugene uses Python, R, SQL and NoSQL to solve problems and generate insight by applying supervised and unsupervised machine learning techniques.
+Eugene uses Python, R, Stata, SQL and NoSQL to solve problems and generate insight by applying statistical modeling and machine learning techniques.

 Contact: